Paperless Law Office: The Best Digital Solutions for Legal Documentation Automation in 2023

 Access rights aren't the only security benefit of a paperless workplace.
 Law offices can also use document management software to use electronic signatures, protect confidential client documentation, edit paperwork, create audit trails, and more.

 When you digitize your paper-based operations, your entire team has quick and easy access to the information they need.
-A file left on someone's desk, a stray note with crucial information, a filing system that only one person understands, these all create risks for an organization.
+A file left on someone's desk, a stray note with crucial information, or a filing system that only one person understands, all create risks for an organization.
+We know this risk all to well at Lumin: We have over a hundred employees spread between 5+ offices around the world - if any information is stored on paper, then it is not readily available to anyone else in the company.

 If a key employee calls in sick or you need to leave the workplace, your staff may have trouble finding the information they require without you there.
 Paper-based processes might result in a loss of productivity as well as a reduction in customer service quality.